microsoft/qTESLA-Library/README.md

 ## New Features in v1.0

-- Adds support for three heuristic parameters sets called qTESLA-I, qTESLA-II and qTESLA-III, whose hardness is based on the R-LWE and ST-R-SIS problems; see [1] for more details.
 - The hash of the public key is included during the signature computation to protect against Key Duplication (KS) attacks; see [1] for more details.